alexelash/pts-html-css-1-example/README.md

-# pts-html-css-1-example
+# Philly Tech Sistas
-Example site for the HTML/CSS 1 class
+## Intro to HTML/CSS - Exercise
+This is an example of the exercise that students in the Intro to HTML/CSS class will complete.